sailfishos-mirror/bind9/doc/arm/reference.rst

    :short: Sets the maximum advertised EDNS UDP buffer size to control the size of packets received from authoritative servers in response to recursive queries.

    This sets the maximum advertised EDNS UDP buffer size, in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
-Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
+Valid values are 512 to 4096.
 The default value is 1232.

    The usual reason for setting :any:`edns-udp-size` to a non-default value is to get UDP answers to pass through broken firewalls that block